Squad Workflow

 |---|---|---|---|

-| 1 | Product Owner | /squad | Writes user story, acceptance criteria, edge cases, and scope |
+| 1 | Product Owner | /squad | Writes user story, acceptance criteria, edge cases, and scope.
+Optionally captures screenshots or images as visual assets. |

 | 2 | Architect | /squad-architect | Designs technical approach, files to change, and implementation steps |